About NESV

 So, that's why I started NESV, because fuck that.

-Stick around for the research, the book recommendations, and whatever else I think makes a good keyword.
+I hope you stick around for the research, the book recommendations, and whatever else I think makes a good keyword.